There are currently three major enquiries underway at the moment exploring issues surrounding mental health.

 Victorian Legal Aid (VLA)

-There will be a number of opportunities for you to contribute – there will be many public and stakeholder consultations and forums in 2019.
 We will post updates via the eBulletin or you can sign up to receive updates on the Commission’s website.